-A permanent replacement for the Rector Street Pedestrian Bridge, the West Thames Street Pedestrian Bridge will provide a direct pedestrian connection to Battery Park City from the Financial District.
+A permanent replacement for the Rector Street Pedestrian Bridge, the West Thames Street Pedestrian Bridge provides a direct pedestrian connection to Battery Park City from the Financial District.

 A Point of Connection

-NYCEDC, in coordination with Thornton Tomasetti/Weidlinger Associates and WXY Architects + Urban Design, is designing and constructing a new lenticular truss pedestrian bridge over West Street at West Thames Street.
-When completed, the West Thames Street Pedestrian Bridge will span 230 feet across West Street, replacing the Rector Street Pedestrian Bridge and providing a permanent, direct pedestrian connection from the Financial District to Battery Park City.
+NYCEDC, in coordination with Thornton Tomasetti/Weidlinger Associates and WXY Architects + Urban Design, has designed and constructed a new pedestrian bridge over West Street at West Thames Street.
+The West Thames Street Pedestrian Bridge spans 230 feet across West Street, replacing the Rector Street Pedestrian Bridge and providing a permanent, direct pedestrian connection from the Financial District to Battery Park City.
 The $40 million project is being funded by the Lower Manhattan Development Corporation and the Battery Park City Authority.

-The West Thames Street Pedestrian Bridge is now open to the public with elevators and a temporary staircase and platform, while the permanent components are anticipated to be completed Winter 2019.
-Demolition of the Rector Street Pedestrian Bridge will follow.
+The West Thames Street Pedestrian Bridge is now open to the public with elevators, a temporary staircase, and a platform.
+The bridge’s permanent components are anticipated to be completed by December 31, 2019.